Jonathan Kay excited to bring his provocative opinion writing to Baskin Robbins - The Beaverton

 “I mean, maybe Vanilla ice cream is the most famous flavour because of hard work and merit,” Kay posited while setting up a Shake Off This Summer promotional cutout.
 “Furthermore, Vanilla managed to appropriate other flavours to create whole new ones like Cookie Dough and Hokey Pokey, so maybe we all owe Vanilla a bit more credit.”

 Though Kay resigned abruptly from The Walrus, he still maintains a desire to set the record straight.
 “I wasn’t actually the person who came up with the idea of a cash ,” Kay insists.
-“All I did was agree that Cultural Appropriation doesn’t exist, and suggest that maybe can write indigenous perspectives just as well or better than indigenous people.”
+“All I did was agree that Cultural Appropriation doesn’t exist, and suggest that maybe white people can write indigenous perspectives just as well or better than indigenous people.”

 “See, so much more reasonable.”